hasan-ceo/TuteelyDotNet/README.md

 Save time, Save money.
 Manage your human resource, prepare payroll and have control on your accounts.

 ## What is Nyika?
 In Swahili Nyika means wilderness.
-Nyika is an online business intelligence 'Software as a Service' application comes as a saviour in the wild business world which helps company of any size to manage HR data, prepare Payroll, track Income and Expenditure and transparent Audit.
+Nyika is an online business intelligence 'Software as a Service' application which helps company of any size to manage HR data, prepare Payroll, track Income and Expenditure and transparent Audit.
 Nyika is simple to use, affordable and reliable.

+## Give a Star! :star:
+If you like or are using this project to learn or start your solution, please give it a [star](https://github.com/IAmHasanHabib/Nyika).
+Thanks!

 ### Overview
 * Easy to use system